The early radio afterglow of short GRB 230217A: Introduction

 The jet launched during an SGRB can result in a multi-wavelength afterglow as predicted by the fireball model \citep{rees92,kobayashi97,sari97,piran99,kobayashi00sari}.
-In this model, the relativistic ejecta interacts with the circumstellar medium (CSM), producing a forward shock that accelerates electrons and generates synchrotron emission detectable from X-ray to radio (and sometimes high-energy gamma-ray) wavelengths or energies from days to years post-burst.
+In this model, the relativistic ejecta interacts with the circumburst medium (CBM), producing a forward shock that accelerates electrons and generates synchrotron emission detectable from radio to X-ray (and sometimes high-energy gamma-ray) wavelengths or energies from days to years post-burst.
 A reverse shock is also generated, which propagates back into the shocked ejecta and can be detected as a distinct and much faster-evolving synchrotron component.
 This rapid evolution means that the reverse shock usually fades below detectability at X-ray and optical wavelengths within a few minutes \citep[e.g. the optical reverse shock detection $<90$\,s post-burst from the possibly short GRB 180418A;][]{becerra19}, making the radio band the most viable option for detecting and tracking its evolution \citep[e.g.][]{vanderhorst14,bright23}.

-Radio observations are crucial to broadband modelling, which can map the afterglow flux density to the physical parameters of the explosion, such as its energetics and magnetic field strength as well as the density and profile of the CSM \citep{granot02}.
+Radio observations are crucial to broadband modelling, which can map the afterglow flux density to the physical parameters of the explosion, such as its energetics and magnetic field strength as well as the density and profile of the CBM \citep{granot02}.
 Currently, only 17 SGRBs have been detected in the radio band \citep[not including GW170817;][]{berger05,soderberg06,fong14,fong15,fong21,lamb19,troja19,laskar22,anderson23GCN,rhodes23GCN,chastain24,schroeder24,Schroeder2024arXiv240713822S}, representing $\sim13\%$ of the full SGRB population with X-ray afterglows \citep{Schroeder2024arXiv240713822S}.
 However, \citet{Schroeder2024arXiv240713822S} showed that if only those events detected following the VLA upgrade are considered (the instrument from which most detections are made) the detected fraction is much higher at $\sim34$\%, illustrating the importance of sensitivity for detecting SGRB radio afterglows.